|

 court order;

-the notes in all claims are updated to reflect the settlement is a court
+Ensure the notes in all claims are updated to reflect the settlement is

-with the BWC attorney any request by the claimant to terminate his or her legal
+BWC attorney any request by the claimant to terminate their legal

 request to not send payment to the legal representative.

-CSS shall recoup from the settlement amount any payments of compensation made
+LSS CSS will recoup from the settlement amount any payments of compensation

-CSS shall update any pending cases as appropriate.
+LSS CSS will update any pending cases as “dismissed,” including suspended cases

-CSS shall deny any new requests for compensation in the claims included in the
+LSS CSS will deny any new requests for compensation in the claims included in

-issuance of the warrant but before the warrant is cashed, the LSS CSS shall
+after the issuance of the check but before the check is cashed, the LSS CSS